 - You do not have a commercial drivers license (CDL)

 - Your citation is not for an offense committed in a construction zone when workers are present

-There is a $109.00 court cost fee in most cases that must be paid at the time of the request.
+- For citations issued prior to September 1, 2019, a $109.00 court cost fee in most cases that must be paid at the time of the request.
 If your offense occurred in a school zone, the court cost fee is $134.00.
 You will be granted 90 days to complete your course and return your certificate of completion and certified driving record.

 Defensive Driving Course CANNOT be taken without prior court approval and until your payment is received by this court.

 You must submit those items by your due date.
 If you fail to comply within the time allowed, you will receive a summons from the court and show cause why you failed to comply.
 If you fail to appear at the scheduled hearing, a warrant for your arrest may be issued.

 Deferred Disposition (Probation)

 You may also be required to take a driving safety course as a condition of your deferred disposition.
 If you hold a commercial driver’s license (CDL) you are not eligible for deferred disposition or a driver’s safety course.
 If you fail to comply with the order of Deferred Disposition, a show cause hearing will be held to determine if you had good cause for not complying with the Court’s order.